 DISPUTE/COMPLAINTS RESOLUTION

-There are provisions within the existing Complaints Procedure to deal with issues arising from the Smoke Free Policy.
+There are provisions within the existing Complaints Procedure to deal with issues arising from the Smokefree Policy.

 Where an issue is unable to be resolved in-house it will be referred, in accordance with the Smokefree Environments Act 1990, to the Director-General.